MartoVoxy/parents-ai-assistant/README.md

-# CrewAI Weather Assistant

-Python application that automates daily weather-based clothing advice for children, integrating AI and Telegram notifications.
-The workflow replicates a complex n8n automation:

-- Daily trigger at 7:00 AM
-- Fetch weather data from Google Weather API
-- Analyze weather data with a CrewAI agent (custom prompt, memory)
-- AI models: Gemini, Claude (API)
-- Send advice to Telegram chats

-## Project Structure

-- `main.py` — Main scheduler and orchestrator

 # Parents AI Assistant

-Parents AI Assistant is a Python application designed to help parents with daily tasks and decisions, starting with weather-based clothing advice for children.
-The project is modular and ready to expand with new features to support parents in various aspects of family life.
+Parents AI Assistant is a comprehensive Python application designed to help parents with daily tasks and decisions.
+Currently featuring weather-based clothing advice for children, the platform is built with a modular, extensible architecture to support future AI agents and tools for various aspects of family life.

-## Features
+## Current Features

-- Daily scheduled advice at 7:00 AM (customizable)
+- **Weather Assistant Agent**: Daily scheduled weather-based clothing advice at 7:00 AM (customizable)
-- Weather-based clothing recommendations for nursery and kindergarten
+- **Smart Recommendations**: AI-powered suggestions for nursery and kindergarten clothing
-- AI-powered suggestions (Gemini, Claude, extensible)
+- **Multi-AI Support**: Integrates Gemini and Claude models (easily extensible)
-- Telegram notifications to one or more chats
+- **Telegram Notifications**: Sends advice to one or more configured chats
-- Internationalized prompts (Italian/English)
+- **Internationalization**: Support for Italian and English prompts
-- Logging to console and file
+- **Comprehensive Logging**: Console and file logging for monitoring
-- Easy to extend for future parent-assistant features
+- **Modular Architecture**: Ready for future parent-assistant features and agents

+## Future Roadmap

+Parents AI Assistant is designed to grow with additional agents and tools:
+- **Health & Nutrition Agent**: Meal planning and health reminders
+- **Schedule Assistant**: Family calendar management and activity suggestions
+- **Educational Agent**: Learning activities and homework assistance
+- **Emergency Assistant**: Quick access to important contacts and procedures
+- **Budget Helper**: Family expense tracking and savings suggestions

 ## Project Structure